 Are Advocates General Political?
-Policy Preferences of EU Member State Governments and the Voting Behavior of Members of the European Court of Justice
+An Empirical Analysis of the Voting Behavior of the Advocates General at the European Court of Justice

 Review of Law & Economics, Vol. 14, Issue 1, 2018

 42 Pages Posted: 12 May 2016 Last revised: 26 Jul 2021